nuxeo-sandbox/nuxeo-retention/README.md

 ## TODO

-* Make it look better in the misc. layouts (create/edit/metadata of RetentionConfg, mainly)
+* Make it look better (UI) in the misc. layouts (create/edit/metadata of RetentionConfg, mainly)
-* Add doc about operations
 * Add doc about retention-widget:
   * TBD in dev - Add and display only if relevant (info not empty):
     * Retention delay